verilator/verilator/docs/guide/simulating.rst

 for these options.

 If using Verilated multithreaded, use ``numactl`` to ensure you are using non-conflicting hardware resources.
 See :ref:`Multithreading`.
+Also consider using profile-guided optimization, see :ref:`Thread PGO`.

 Minor Verilog code changes can also give big wins.
 You should not have any UNOPTFLAT warnings from Verilator.
 Fixing these warnings can result in